 Before starting Daytrana, talk with your doctor about your health history.
 Daytrana may not be right for you if you have certain medical conditions or other factors affecting your health.
 These include:

-- Tourette syndrome or tics.
+• Tourette syndrome or tics.
 Daytrana may cause tics as a side effect.
-If you already have tics, Tourette syndrome, or a family history of Tourette syndrome, Daytrana may worsen your symptoms.
-Because of this risk, doctors typically will not prescribe Daytrana to people with this condition due to a risk of harm.
+If you already have tics or Tourette syndrome, Daytrana may worsen your symptoms.
+Doctors typically will not prescribe Daytrana to people with this condition due to a risk of harm.
+Be sure to tell your doctor if you have a family history of Tourette syndrome or tics.

-- Bipolar disorder or other mental health conditions.
-If you have bipolar disorder or other mental health conditions, treatment with Daytrana may worsen your condition.
+• Bipolar disorder or other mental health conditions.
+If you have bipolar disorder or other mental health conditions, or if you experience psychosis or mania, treatment with Daytrana may worsen your condition.
 If your doctor prescribes Daytrana for you, they’ll likely monitor you closely for unusual patterns in your mood or behavior.

-- Allergic reaction.
-If you’ve had an allergic reaction to Daytrana or any of its ingredients, your doctor will likely not prescribe Daytrana.
+• Allergic reaction.
+If you’ve had an allergic reaction to Daytrana or any of its ingredients, your doctor will not prescribe Daytrana.
 Ask your doctor what other medications may be better options for you.

 Note: For more information about the potential negative effects of Daytrana, see the “Daytrana side effects” section above.